Hips Don't Lie: Commercial performance

 In the UK, it spent a total of five weeks at number one.
 After its initial one-week reign at number one, it returned to the top in its 8th week preventing Christina Aguilera's "Ain't No Other Man", Rihanna's "Unfaithful", as well as Cascada's "Everytime We Touch" and Chamillionaire's "Ridin' from going to No. 1 until it was replaced by Beyoncé's "Déjà Vu".
 "Hips Don't Lie" broke the record for the most weeks for a song in a second run, staying four weeks during its second reign at number one, a record it now shares with "Somebody That I Used to Know" by Belgian-Australian singer Gotye.
 The song remained in the top 10 for 16 weeks and then stayed within the top 75 for an additional 38 weeks.
 "Hips Don't Lie" finished the 2000s decade as the 11th best selling single by a female artist in the 21st century in the UK, and also the 10th best-selling collaboration.
-It is also the 46th best-selling single of the 2000 decade in UK.
+It is also the 46th best-selling single of the 2000s decade in the UK.

-In Australia, the song debuted at no.1 and remained at the top of the chart for 9 weeks.
+In Australia, the song debuted at No. 1 and remained at the top of the chart for 9 weeks.
 The song has been certified as six times platinum in the country, becoming one of the best selling 2000s singles.
 In Ireland, the single remained at the number one spot for a total of nine weeks throughout the summer.
 "Hips Don't Lie" was the most successful song of 2006 worldwide and it reached No. 1 in the majority of charting countries and territories around the world.
-It reached number one on the US Billboard Hot 100, Pop 100 and Hot Latin Tracks charts, in Australia, Colombia, the Czech Republic, Flanders, France, Germany, Greece, Hungary, Ireland, Italy, Latin America, Lebanon, the Netherlands, New Zealand, Switzerland and Wallonia.
+It also reached number one on the US Billboard Pop 100 and Hot Latin Tracks charts, in Colombia, the Czech Republic, Belgium (Flanders and Wallonia), France, Germany, Greece, Hungary, Italy, Latin America, Lebanon, the Netherlands, New Zealand, and Switzerland.
 The song peaked inside the top ten in Austria, Canada (on the Canadian Airplay Chart), Finland, Norway, Denmark and Russia.
 Furthermore, it reached the 94 position on the Japan International Singles chart.
 In Sweden, it peaked at number forty-five.
 "Hips Don't Lie" was the number-two-year-end song in the Netherlands; it also finished number three in Germany and the UK, and in the US it was number five.
 In Germany, it is the fourth best-selling pop duet ever.
 It was the best selling song of 2006 in Europe.